Migrate from Heroku

 Try a few other commands:

-There's still work to be done to move more Heroku stuff over, so don't worry if the app doesn't boot right away.
-There's a few commands that you'll find useful to configure your environment:
+There’s still work to be done to move more Heroku stuff over, so don’t worry if the app doesn’t boot right away.
+Also check out:

 To see all of your Heroku env vars and secrets, run: